The Best Dogs For First Time Australian Dog Owners

 Pro Tips For First Time Dog Owners

 - Let them stay with mom for longer.
 It’s common knowledge that puppies need to stay with their mum for at least 8 weeks.
 However, it’s also common to see pups being separated at 6 weeks, or unethical breeders that consider the 8-week mark as optional.
-Staying with their mum and siblings helps your puppy socialise, ensures they are properly nourished (because of lactation) and forms their personality.
+Staying with their mum and siblings helps your puppy socialise and form their personality.

 “The ideal minimum time that the puppy should be able to separate from its mother is 8 weeks.
 Still, many ethologists also claim that the puppy should be with its mother until 12 weeks of age.” – Hospital Veterinaries Gloriès